jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     Get-HPEGLLocation
     ```

-## Task 5 - Add a subscription to your workspace
+## Step 5 - Add a subscription to your workspace

 1. To activate compute devices that will be added later to your workspace, you need to add a COM subscription key.
 Enter: